rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 vulnerabilities and the implementation of stronger security measures and network protections.

-Ultimately, whether or not a company takes a chance on hiring this kind of services will be for them to decide - but it is certainly an option that businesses should at least consider as part of their efforts to build more secure solutions and avoid cyber attacks.
+Ultimately, whether or not a company takes a chance on hiring these kinds of services will be for them to decide - but it is certainly an option that businesses should at least consider as part of their efforts to build more secure solutions and avoid cyber attacks.